mtrevisan/HunLinter/README.md

 <a name="how-to-insertion"></a>
 ### Rule/dictionary insertion
 This is **NOT** an editor tool<sup>1</sup>!
 If you want to add affix rules, add words in the dictionary, or change them, you have plenty of tools around you.
-For Windows I suggest [Notepad++](https://notepad-plus-plus.org/ "Notepad++ homepage") (for example, you will see immediately while typing if a word is already present in the dictionary).
+For Windows, I suggest [Notepad++](https://notepad-plus-plus.org/ "Notepad++ homepage") (for example, you will see immediately while typing if a word is already present in the dictionary).

 <sup>1</sup>: Even if for the hyphenation file a new rule can actually be added…